Degrassi High: Development

-Promotional image of the cast of Degrassi High.
+A promotional image of the cast of Degrassi High.
 Back row L-R: Siluck Saysanasy, Darrin Brown, Anais Granofsky, Stefan Brogren, and Amanda Stepto.
 Front row clockwise from left: Dayo Ade, Pat Mastroianni, Cathy Keenan, and Stacie Mistysyn.

 Concept and creation

 Degrassi Junior High, which was created by Linda Schuyler and Kit Hood, premiered on the CBC on 18 January 1987 and garnered widespread acclaim from critics for its realistic portrayal of teenage issues.
 It won several accolades, including an International Emmy Award in 1987, and four Gemini Awards in 1988.
 Schuyler mentioned the prospects of continuing the show with a high school setting on multiple occasions.

 In April 1988, Schuyler mentioned to the Toronto Star that while she was concentrated on the third season of Degrassi Junior High, a high school continuation was a "probability".
 In November 1988, she told the Montreal Gazette that while the cast worked well together for a sequel to work, "the demographics for CBC favor staying with Junior High — so do we get an all-new cast?
 Or do I retire and go to tennis camp in the Caribbean?"

 It was decided to continue with Degrassi High so that more serious and complex issues could be dealt with, including abortion, which was addressed in the series premiere.
 According to Schuyler: "As the kids get older, the only way we can remain true to this age group is by growing with them.
 Therefore, the issues get more complex."

-On 10 January 1989, Greg Quill of the Toronto Star reported that a spokesman for the producers confirmed the development of Degrassi High, but then subsequently reported on 27 February that no decision had been reportedly made about a sequel.
+On 10 January 1989, Greg Quill of the Toronto Star reported that a spokesman for the producers confirmed the development of Degrassi High, but then reported on 27 February that no decision had been reportedly made about a sequel.
 On 13 May 1989, Sid Adilman reported in the Toronto Star that filming for Degrassi High would begin soon.

 In the series finale of Degrassi Junior High, the titular school is destroyed in a fire.
 To keep the entire cast together, a creative decision was made to move the younger students displaced by the fire to the new school to join those that had already graduated.
 Conversely, the grade 7 students introduced in the third season of Degrassi Junior High were accelerated to grade 9 for an unspecified reason.
 To give the series a "harder-edged feel", several older characters were introduced.

 Reflecting the growing independence of the aging characters, Degrassi High began to give more focus to the characters' lives outside of school, with scenes taking place at nighttime, on the street, or at the characters' jobs.
 In contrast to Degrassi Junior High, in which the extras were still made known to the viewers, the newer series would include a team of "extra extras", who would simply appear for no other purpose than to fill the background.